-- A. Arrange for a conference with your supervisor to discuss possible activities and ideas for ways to improve in identified area. - It us the responsibility of the teacher to carry out Steps B through D listed below. - B. Request an instructional coach from AEA to help you One will be provided based on availability. - C. Identify workshops, training, professional literature and other related events that pertain to the area of growth. - D. Collaborate with experienced teachers in your building.
+A. Arrange for a conference with your supervisor to discuss possible activities and ideas for ways to improve in identified area.

+It is the responsibility of the teacher to carry out steps for A through C listed below.

+- A. Request an instructional coach from AEA to help you.
+One will be provided based on availability. - B. Identify workshops, training, professional literature and other related events that pertain to the area of growth. - C. Collaborate with experienced teachers in your building.